sodiq-sulaimon/LearningJava/README.md

 # LearningJava
-This repo documents my java practice codes.
+This repo documents the codes I wrote to learn java.

+The [Homework directory] (https://github.com/sodiq-sulaimon/OOPwithJava/tree/main/Homework) contains some projects to further demonstrate my learnings.